Strategic Plan 2018-22

 Introduction

 Since our foundation in 1961 as the British Parachute Association, we have a proud record of accomplishment.
-Following successful completion of our previous five-year plan from 2011-16, the next five years are about maximising the momentum and continuing our development.
+Following the completion of our previous five-year, the next five years are about maximising the momentum and continuing our development.
 We aim to be fit for the future as an expert, world-class organisation providing services and support for people experiencing the exhilaration of British Skydiving and to promote, encourage and enable participation in our sport.
 We remain fully committed to our prime strategic priority of increasing safe participation and enjoyment of British Skydiving, and of growing and developing the best of British Skydiving to shine on the world stage.

 As a third sector, not-for-profit membership body, we are uniquely positioned to use our resources – including volunteers from our membership – to drive positive action, influence and delivery more widely than ever before.
 We have expertise and networks in all aspects of our sport to fulfill our role as the authoritative and pre-eminent organisation for British Skydiving, with responsibilities in both the home countries and in showcasing the best of British Skydiving talent on the international stage.